paulfdunn/external-sort/README.md

 ```
 I *think* this is what is being asked for, but am not certain.
 I'm also generating a single output file.
 ## Concerns
 This seems like a good approach, but I'm not confident it couldn't be more optimal.
-But I spent enough time getting this far, and for the purpose of an interview coding exercise, I am ready to move on to code.
+I spent enough time getting this far, and for the purpose of an interview coding exercise, I feel this is good enough.
 For something mission critical, I'd do more research, while using this as a starting point.
 * Are the sort and heap packages efficient?
 * Are there properties of the input data that make different sorting algorithms better for this application?
 * Is the input data provided in the most efficient manner for this application?
 I.E. Is it random, when sequential would allow for faster sorting?
 (Random data is desireable in applications where the possible code space is much larger than the used code space, as corrupttion can be detected.
 But sequential data would allow faster processing.)